 I think this is the longest queue we ever had for food in Ipoh.
 Literally a long one.
 The later you come after lunch, the longer the queue.
 We did it for 30 minutes or so.

-It’s the same concept with other coffee shops, the famous nasi kandar is operating separately from the Yong Suan Coffee Shop.
+It’s the same concept as other coffee shops, the famous nasi kandar is operating separately from the Yong Suan Coffee Shop.
 Thus the name, Nasi Kandar Ayam Merah Perniagaan.
 Famous for their ayam merah, and tasty rice with curry.

 The Rice Scooper?